ratshikuni/keychron-k8/README.md

 - QMK custom keymaps are working properly
 - RGB works properly, no more flickering
 - Bluetooth does not work, currently waiting for QMK to release an official Bluetooth API
-- VIA does not work, will softbrick your keyboard
+- VIA does not work, currently no EEPROM support

 **Setup repo + dependencies**
 1. Clone this repository: https://github.com/SonixQMK/qmk_firmware